Subhankar Banerjee, Professor of Art & Ecology, Lannan Foundation Endowed Chair // firstname.lastname@example.org

 Catherine Page Harris, Interdisciplinary Associate Professor, teaches Art & Ecology and Landscape Architecture at the University of New Mexico in a split position with the College of Fine Arts and the School of Architecture and Planning.
 She received her BA from Harvard University, 1988, MLA from UC Berkeley, 1997, and MFA from Stanford University, 2005.
 Harris works in art/design, and digital/analog expressions.
 Her built work resides at Marble House Project, Dorset, VT, Deep Springs College, White Mountains, CA, McCovey Field, SF, CA and The Violin Shop in Albuquerque, NM, among other sites.
 Recent projects include sharing a drink, using video to create 3D drinking forms based on how animals drink water, from trail cameras.
 Trans-species Repast–sharing meals with animals throughout northern Denmark and Vermont, USA is an exploration of hierarchy, resources and landscape–and Algaeic Infrastructure–a flexible recycled cardboard modular sculpture shown with High Desert Test Site and at the Balloon Museum of Albuquerque developed with Alex Webb and Nina Dubois.
 Trans-species Repast was recently shown at the UNM Art Museum(2016), the Land Shape Festival (2015) in Hanstholm, DK, Marble House Project, Dorset, VT(2015) and the Wignall Museum, CA, (2014).
 Current research includes “sharing a drink” at SFAI.
 Pedagogical foci include systems, virtual reality, and video in landscape architecture, designing for climate change and introducing design skills into art practice.
 Recent recipient of an NEA ArtWorks award for work with Red Water Pond Road Community.

-Ryan Henel is Field Coordinator and Research Lecturer for the University of New Mexico’s Land Arts of the American West program (2012-present).
-He is also Lead Artist for the Harwood Art Center’s Art and Social Justice Apprenticeship, which employs high-school students to design and fabricate works of public art (2018-present).
-Ryan is a practicing artist who develops site-specific artworks and temporary installations that use perspective, patterns, and scale to prompt the viewer to experience a different understanding of their place in an environment.
-He has a BA in Fine Arts and an MFA in Art + Ecology from the University of New Mexico.
+Ryan Henel is the Field Coordinator for the University of New Mexico’s Land Arts of the American West program and a Research Lecturer III for the Art + Ecology Department.
+He is also a Lead Artist for the Harwood Art Center’s Art and Social Justice Apprenticeship, which employs high-school and college students to design and fabricate works of public art.
+Ryan has an MFA in Art + Ecology and a BFA in Studio Art from the University of New Mexico.
+He received the Land Arts Mobile Research Center’s Post-MFA Grant funded by the Andrew Mellon Foundation to develop case studies that integrated land art into public infrastructure.
+Ryan is a practicing artist who develops site-specific public artworks and temporary installations that use perspective, patterns and scale to prompt the viewer to experience a different understanding of their relationship to an environment.
+His most recent work focuses on public artworks that incorporate principles of biophilic design, green infrastructure and habitat creation.

 has served on the faculty in the Department of Art and Art History at the University of New Mexico since 1988 where he holds the Lannan Endowed Chair as Director of the Land Arts of the American West program.
 Gilbert is also the co-founder of the new Art & Ecology emphasis in studio art and has recently been appointed as Associate Dean for Research of the College of Fine Arts.
 Gilbert has exhibited his place based, mixed media installation and video works internationally since 1981.
 He received a Lila Wallace Arts International Grant in 1994 to work with the Quichua people of Ecuador and has curated numerous exhibitions and written essays regarding the work of indigenous artists from the US Pueblos, Juan Mata Ortiz Mexico, and Pastaza, Ecuador.
 In 2009, the University of Texas Press released Land Arts of the American West, co-authored with professor Chris Taylor.
 Gilbert served on the steering committee for the LAND/ART New Mexico project and has authored the introduction for the culminating book to be published by Radius Books.